Linda Carolyn Heath1

 Consanguinity Index=0.0%

-Lettice Mary Stafford-King-Harman was born posthumously on 10 April 1915.1 She is the daughter of Captain Edward Charles Stafford-King-Harman and Olive Pakenham Mahon.1 She married, firstly, Colonel Robert Humphrey Lomer, son of Major Robert Lomer, on 29 January 1935.1 She married, secondly, Lt.-Gen. Sir Geoffrey Richard Desmond Fitzpatrick, son of Brig.-Gen. Sir Ernest Richard Fitzpatrick, in 1988.2
+Lettice Mary Stafford-King-Harman was born posthumously on 10 April 1915.1 She was the daughter of Captain Edward Charles Stafford-King-Harman and Olive Pakenham Mahon.1 She married, firstly, Colonel Robert Humphrey Lomer, son of Major Robert Lomer, on 29 January 1935.1 She and Colonel Robert Humphrey Lomer were divorced in 1971.2 She married, secondly, Major George Henry Errington in 1975.2 She married, thirdly, Lt.-Gen. Sir Geoffrey Richard Desmond Fitzpatrick, son of Brig.-Gen. Sir Ernest Richard Fitzpatrick, in 1988.3 She died on 15 April 2012 at age 97.4

 Children of Lettice Mary Stafford-King-Harman and Colonel Robert Humphrey Lomer